California Driver License Classes

 a 3-axle vehicle weighing 6,000 pounds gross or less.

 A farmer or employee of a farmer may also drive:

 any combination of vehicles with a Gross Combination Weight Rating (GCWR) of 26,000 pounds or less if used exclusively in agricultural operations and it is not for hire or compensation.

 |With a Commercial Class C License:

 Any Class C vehicle carrying hazardous materials which requires placards.
-The hazardous materials (HAZMAT) endorsement must be on the license.
-Drivers who transport hazardous wastes, as defined by CVC §§353 and 15278, are also required to have the HAZMAT endorsement.
+The hazardous materials (HazMat) endorsement must be on the license.
+Drivers who transport hazardous wastes, as defined by CVC §§353 and 15278, are also required to have the HazMat endorsement.

 |With a Motorcycle Class M1 License:

-Two-wheel motorcycle, motor-driven cycle, or motorized scooter
+2-wheel motorcycle, motor-driven cycle, or motorized scooter

 |Note: Class M1 or M2 is added to any other class license after passing law and skill tests.|